The Earth Passes Gas

 1 One plate

-can slide under the other and dive back into the mantle to melt and be
+can slide under another and dive back into the mantle, melt and be

 2 Both plates